 Today’s blog features simple and effective teaching tips from our 3rd grade Curriculum Creator, Denise Dusseau.
-Denise is a gifted classroom teacher who used the Lucy Calkins writing program until we launched the Common Core WriteSteps in September.
+Denise is a gifted classroom teacher who used the Lucy Calkins writing program until we launched the Standards Based WriteSteps in September.

 She reported in our December Inspired Writer eNewsletter that since she started using WriteSteps, even her struggling writers are making wonderful gains!
 A quarter of her students have learning disabilities and/or ADD.

 After you check out Denise’s teaching tips, be sure to see her Inspired Writer interview.
-In it, she discusses Lucy Calkins, help for struggling writers, implementing the Common Core, and more!
+In it, she discusses Lucy Calkins, help for struggling writers, implementing the standards, and more!

 Motivating Students for the Long Haul

 If children are told to revise, it usually leads to corrected spelling and punctuation.

 We need to teach that revision means “to see again.”

 ~ Donald Graves, in Writing: Teachers and Children at Work